Vineyards in the Clare Valley, South Australia - Cycling Across Australia

 Home cooked goodies – Wirrabara Farmers Market

-We were a bit concerned overnight as the van rocked and rolled with the blustery wind and a bit of rain but as we hit the road to our next stop, Jamestown, it seemed to turn friendly.
-With only 45km to ride, almost entirely downhill on quiet roads we sat back and relaxed and took in the scenery.
-Sunny blue skies, a gentle slope and fresh legs must it one of most pleasant rides yet.
+We were a bit concerned overnight as the van rocked and rolled with the blustery wind and a bit of rain, but as we hit the road to our next stop, Jamestown, it seemed to turn friendly.
+With only 45km to ride, almost entirely downhill on quiet roads, we sat back and relaxed and took in the scenery.
+Sunny blue skies, a gentle slope, and fresh legs must have made it one of the most pleasant rides yet.

 Jamestown is a nice little place.
 It does have a caravan park but we were lucky enough to be catching up with one of my old university friends who has been living in the area for well over 20 years with her family.
-Four kids, a successful career and more than two decades of experiences hadn’t changed her a bit.
+Four kids, a successful career, and more than two decades of experience hadn’t changed her a bit.
 It was great to catch up and really experience country town hospitality.
-We got to drive around the area on the Sunday, visit the local farmers market at Wirrabara and grabbing a pie at the “best bakery in South Australia” at Stone Hut, seeing more in a few hours than it would have taken us 2 or three days.
+We got to drive around the area on Sunday, visit the local farmers market at Wirrabara, and grab a pie at the “best bakery in South Australia” at Stone Hut, seeing more in a few hours than it would have taken us 2 or three days.

 Makers of Belalie Organic Wines, Jamestown South Australia - Cycling Across Australia